Resolve issues automatically when users push code

 Adding the Issue Hook Manually

 You only need to perform this procedure if your repository has an issue tracker enabled but does not have an Issue issue on the repository.
-You must have administrative access on a repository to add this hook.

 - Go to the repository's settings.